 Depression is common in people who have pain.
 It’s also quite common for people with cancer to feel depressed.

-You might feel hopeless if you are depressed.
-And you could feel you don't want to do anything.
+You might feel hopeless if you are depressed and feel you don't want to do anything.
 You might not be able to sleep or not want to get up in the morning.
 Your appetite may go, too.

 In extreme cases you can feel suicidal.
 Your pain may feel so bad that you feel it is not worth living any more.

 Your pain will feel worse if you are depressed.
 This is because the chemicals your body produces when you're depressed also worsen the feeling of pain.
 Depression is an illness that can cause chemical and physical changes in the body.

 Tell your doctor or nurse if you think that you’re depressed, so you can get help and treatment.
 They may suggest that you see a doctor trained in treating depression.

 Talking about pain

-Being able to talk about your pain with loved ones could help you all.
+Talking about your pain with your loved ones could help you too.

 Some people find it difficult to talk about these things.
 You might be frightened that your family won’t cope with hearing how you are really feeling.
 Or maybe you worry that they'll be frightened by how bad your pain makes you feel.

 Sharing worries almost always helps.
 Sometimes it's enough just to have your family listen to you.
 They don't need to give you advice.
 Just knowing they are there to share things with can help you to deal with the pain.

 You might have a specialist palliative care nurse you can talk to.
 These nurses are trained in cancer and pain control, and will be able to offer you support and advice.

 In a hospice, there could be counsellors that you can talk to.
 Your GP could be another good source of help and support.

 Psychological and practical help

 With chronic pain, it can really help to see someone trained in psychological medicine.
 This might be a psychologist or a psychiatrist.